jnbt/candy_check/README.md

 new account by yourself, export the generated certificate file and grant the correct permissions to the account for your app using the [Google Developer Console](https://console.developers.google.com).

-Further more this gem uses the [official Ruby SDK](https://github.com/google/google-api-ruby-client) for the API interactions which suggest to use a locally cached service discovery.
-If you don't omit the `cache_file` configuration this is done automatically.
+Further more this gem uses the [official Ruby SDK](https://github.com/google/google-api-ruby-client) for the API interactions.

 If you have set up the Android app correctly you should get a [`purchaseToken`](http://developer.android.com/google/play/billing/billing_reference.html#getBuyIntent) per purchased item.
 You should use this string in combination with `packageName` and `productId` to verify the purchase.